 In 1967 Clarence relocated to California to work for Venture Records, Inc. which was founded by a former Motown songwriter/executive named Mickey Stevenson.

-Clarence Avant Net Worth: Clarence Avant is an American music executive and film producer who has a net worth of $50 million dollars.
-Born in Climax, North Carolina, Clarence Avant moved to New Jersey when he was sixteen years old to escape an abusive step father.
-He moved in with an aunt and began working at Macy's.
-He subsequently became manager of Teddy P's Lounge in Newark, New Jersey, and then went on to manage multiple performers, including Little Willie John, Sarah Vaughn, and Tommy Wilson.
-He relocated to California to work for Venture Records, Inc. in 1967.
-When he first moved to LA, he lived in a mostly-black area called Baldwin Hills.
-When Venture Records founder visited Clarence in Los Angeles, he forced him to move to Beverly Hills to be more in the center of the entertainment world.
-Clarence could not afford a house in Beverly Hills at the time, so Glaser lent him the down payment.
-When Glaser died in 1969, Clarence learned that the debt was forgiven.
-He still lives in the house to this day and it is likely worth $7-10 million on its own.
+When Clarence first moved to LA, he lived in a mostly-black area called Baldwin Hills.
+When Mickey Stevenson visited Clarence in Los Angeles, he urged him to move to Beverly Hills to be more in the center of the entertainment world.
+Clarence could not afford a house in Beverly Hills at the time, so he reached out to his old mentor Joe Glaser to ask advice.
+Glaser ended up lending Clarence the money he needed for the home's down payment.
+When Glaser died in 1969, Clarence learned that the debt had been forgiven.
+He still lives in the house to this day.
+That house today is likely worth $10 million.